port-zero/mite/README.md

 # mite-python

 An idiomatic Python wrapper for the Mite API.
-Work in progess.

-## Todo

-Currently unimplemented is a wrapper around:

-- Projects
-- Services
-- Users

 ## Installation